Allow us to let you in on a little secret. Costa Rica is not cheap. OK, maybe it’s not a secret, but it certainly isn’t a widely known truth.

 But don’t let us discourage you.
-You don’t need to spend a fortune to visit Costa Rica.
-With a few tips and useful advice, you can visit Costa Rica on a decent budget.
+You don’t need to spend a fortune on your Costa Rica travel budget.
+With a few tips and useful advice, you can visit the country on a decent Costa Rica travel budget.
 And bonus – there are many simple ways to remain environmentally responsible on your trip to Costa Rica without sacrificing luxury or excitement!

 Accommodation options vary greatly in Costa Rica.
 Here, you’ll find anything from cheap and cheerful hotels charging $10-15 per night to glamorous 5-star resorts charging well over a few hundred dollars per room.